 Do I need to be ISO/IEC 27001 certified?September 13th, 2022 By Amber Benjamin

-The international standard for Information Security Management System (ISMS) is ISO/IEC 27001.
-The goal of ISO/IEC 27001 is to allow businesses to keep their information, whether it’s staff, customer, supplier data, or other information, secure from potential threats.
+The international standard for information security management system is ISO/IEC 27001.
+The goals ISO/IEC 27001 is to allow business to keep their information, whether it’s staff, customer, supplier data, or other information, secure from potential threats.

 ISO/IEC 27001 requires organisational management to adhere to the following:

 - Assess the company’s information security risks, taking account of threats, possible vulnerabilities, and influences

 - Design and implement a set of information security controls to prevent risk to data